roshan112-3/DM_MiniProject2/README.md

 # DM_MiniProject2

+## This repo is solely done as part of an assignment for the coursework, Data Mining CSCI 5502-872 Fall 2024 Term

-Activity 1:Create and manage projects in Python
+Activity 1: Create and manage projects in Python
 To manage projects, you need a virtual environment, packages that will help you develop faster, and a strategy for maintaining packages.
 Learning objectives